 - 1. Look for obvious pathology

 - 2. Assess wall thickness + chamber dimensions

-- Assess bi ventricular function
+- 3. Assess bi ventricular function

 - 4. Image pleura on both sides

 - 5. Relate the information to the clinical context

+- 6. Apply additional ultrasound

 The global function of the heart is determined by the interaction between: